WAdama/nas_hb_status/README.md

 Sensor has to be created in PRTG on your Synology device.

-Sensor tested on DS 918+ and DS 420+ with DSM 7.1 and newer / Hyper Backup 3.0 and newer and on DS 413 with DSM 6.2.4-25556 / Hyper Backup 2.2.9-1520.
+Sensor tested on DS 918+ with DSM 7.2 and newer / Hyper Backup 4.1 and newer and Cloud Backup (HiDrive) and Remote NAS backup to Hyper Backup Vault to DSM 7.2 and 6.2.4.
+Should work with older verions, too.

-**HINT:** I have noticed after upgrading to DSM 7 it seems the log doesn't contain values of the last backups anymore.
-So wait for the next backup for valid data.

-**Known issues:** In HB 4.1 through log rotation it possible the sensor gets no data for the last backup.
-To prevent this you have to edit the config file for this logs, see [Change logrotate config for HyperBackup logs](logrotate.md)
+**Note:** Since Hyper Backup version 4.1 there is a separate log in a different directory.
+Log rotation may result in no values being returned as all older logs are packed.
+This can only be circumvented by adjusting the log rotation: [Change logrotate config for HyperBackup logs](logrotate.md)

 ### Prerequisites